-57Nicosia v.
+86Nicosia v.
 Amazon.com, Inc., 834 F.3d 220 (2d Cir.
 2016).

-with approval the Ninth Circuit's ruling in Nguyen, reversed a lower court order dismissing plaintiff's complaint, holding that whether the plaintiff was on inquiry notice of contract terms, including an arbitration clause, under Washington law, which governed the dispute, presented a question of fact where the user was not required to specifically manifest assent to the additional terms by clicking "I agree" and where the hyperlink to contract terms was not "conspicuous in light of the whole webpage."
-Quoting Schnabel, Judge Denny Chin, writing for himself and Circuit Judges Robert Sack and Raymond J. Lohier, Jr., explained that "[w]here there is no actual knowledge of contract terms, 'an offeree is still bound by the provision if he or she is on inquiry notice of the term and assents to it through the conduct that a reasonable person would understand to constitute assent."58
+in light of the whole webpage."
+Quoting Schnabel, Judge Denny Chin, writing for himself and Circuit Judges Robert Sack and Raymond J. Lohier, Jr., explained that "[w]here there is no actual knowledge of contract terms, 'an offeree is still bound by the provision if he or she is on inquiry notice of the term and assents to it through the conduct that a reasonable person would understand to constitute assent."

-Judge Chin reiterated the Second Circuit's preference for clickwrap agreements "which typically require[e] users to click an 'I agree' box after being presented with a list of terms of use" over a so-called "browsewrap" agreement, which "involve[s] terms and conditions posted via hyperlink, commonly at the bottom of the screen, and do not request an express manifestation of assent" which require "courts often to consider whether a website user has actual or constructive notice of the conditions."59 He elaborated that "[w]hether there was notice of the existence of additional contract terms presented on a webpage depends heavily on whether the design and content of that webpage rendered the existence of terms reasonably conspicuous. . . .
-Thus, when terms are linked in obscure sections of a webpage that users are unlikely to see, courts will refuse to find constructive notice."60 In this case, because Nicosia did not admit that he created an account with Amazon and disputed the accuracy and authenticity of the 2008 registration agreement, Judge Chin wrote that the district court erred in relying on it in evaluating Amazon's motion to dismiss.
+Judge Chin reiterated the Second Circuit's preference for clickwrap agreements "which typically require[e] users to click an 'I agree' box after being presented with a list of terms of use" over a so-called "browsewrap" agreement, which "involve[s] terms and conditions posted via hyperlink, commonly at the bottom of the screen, and do not request an express manifestation of assent" which require "courts often to consider whether a website user has actual or constructive notice of the conditions."88 He elaborated that "[w]hether there was notice of the existence of additional contract terms presented on a webpage depends heavily on whether the design and content of that webpage rendered the existence of terms reasonably conspicuous. . . .
+Thus, when terms are linked in obscure sections of a webpage that users are unlikely to see, courts will refuse to find constructive notice."89 In this case, because Nicosia did not admit that he created an account with Amazon and disputed the accuracy and authenticity of the 2008 registration agreement, Judge Chin wrote that the district court erred in relying on it in evaluating Amazon's motion to dismiss.

 At issue in Nicosia was a click through contract where the appellate court took issue with the placement and clarity of the language presented to a user.
-In that case, the Amazon Order Page included the heading "Review your order" near the top of the page, but Judge Chin noted that "the critical sentence appeared in smaller font: 'By placing your order, you agree to Amazon.com's privacy policy and conditions of use . . . [with t]he phrases 'privacy notice' and 'conditions of use'. . . in blue font, indicating that they are clickable links to separate webpages.'
-161 The page also included links to Amazon's privacy policy and Conditions of Use, which were featured in blue at the bottom of the page, next to Amazon's copyright notice.62 The court noted, however, that unlike a typical click-through agreement, users were asked to click on a button that said "Place your order" rather than "I agree," which Judge Chin wrote "does not specifically manifest assent to the additional terms. . . .363 Judge Chin continued: Nothing about the "place your order" button alone suggests that additional terms apply, and the presentation of terms is not directly adjacent to the "Place your order" button so as to indicate that a user should construe clicking as acceptance. . . .
-The message itself-"By placing your order, you agree to Amazon's . . . conditions of use-is not bold, capitalized, or conspicuous in light of the whole webpage. . . .
-Proximity to the top of a webpage does not necessarily make something more likely to be read in the context of an elaborate webpage design.
-See Nguyen, 763 F.3d at 1179 ("[E]ven close proximity of the hyperlink to relevant buttons users must click onwithout more-is insufficient to give rise to constructive notice.").
-There are numerous other links on the webpage, in several different colors, fonts, and locations, which generally obscure the message. . . .
-Although it is impossible to say with certainty based on the record, there appear to be between fifteen and twenty-five links on the Order Page, and various text is displayed in at least four font sizes and six colors . . . , alongside multiple buttons and promotional advertisements.
-Further, the presence of customers' personal address, credit card information, shipping options, and purchase summary are sufficiently distracting so as to temper whatever effect the notification has.
-See Nguyen, 763 F.3d at 1179 ("Given the breadth of the range of technological savvy of online purchasers, consumers cannot be expected to ferret out hyperlinks to terms and conditions to which they have no reason to suspect they will be bound.").
+In that case, the Amazon Order Page included the heading "Review your order" near the top of the page, but Judge Chin noted that "the critical sentence appeared in smaller font: 'By placing your order, you agree to Amazon.com's privacy policy and conditions of use . . . [with t]he phrases 'privacy notice' and 'conditions of use' . . . in blue font, indicating that they are clickable links to separate webpages.'
+"90 The page also included links to Amazon's privacy policy and Conditions of Use, which were featured in blue at the bottom of the page, next to Amazon's copyright notice.
+91 The court noted, however, that unlike a typical click-through agreement, users were asked to click on a button that said "Place your order" rather than "I agree," which Judge Chin wrote "does not specifically manifest assent to the additional terms. . . .
+"92 Judge Chin continued:

-58Nicosia v.
+87Nicosia v.
 Amazon.com, Inc., 834 F.3d 220, 233 (2d Cir.
 2016) (emphasis in original), quoting Schnabel v.
 Trilegiant Corp., 697 F.3d 110, 120 (2d Cir.
 2012).

-59Nicosia v.
+88Nicosia v.
 Amazon.com, Inc., 834 F.3d 220, 233 (2d Cir.
 2016) (citing Schnabel, Register.com and Specht).